EventRegistrationSystem/Tecket-Backend/PROJECT_SUMMARY.md

 *   **Multi-Level Validation:** Validation at route middleware (Joi), service layer (business rules), and database constraints.
 *   **JWT Authentication:** Using JWT with refresh tokens stored in HTTP-only cookies.
 *   **Ownership Authorization:** Implemented primarily in the service layer by passing `userId` and checking against resource owner IDs (e.g., `event.organiserId`).
+*   **Attendee Model:** Explicitly linking Registration and Participant via `Attendee` provides a clear way to manage individual attendees and their responses within a multi-participant registration.
+*   **PurchaseItem Model:** Decoupling ticket details from the main `Purchase` via `PurchaseItem` allows a single purchase to include multiple ticket types.

 ## 8. Environment Setup